KohlerHECTOR/PANDROIDE/README.md

 * Rebuild code for comparison so it runs both algo independently and then build plots.
 * Rethink compatibility with Vignettes.
 * Make better wrapper for Beta policy actions.
+* Make sure everything is in English
+* Translate slides of results in English